jordan-playfab/playfab-liveops-game/plan.md

 - [x] Player title data to equip weapons and armor
 - [x] Improve equipping with multiple slots
 - [ ] Don't allow you to buy items you already have
+- [ ] Why isn't HP being set when gaining a level?

 # Pages